moodle-an-hochschulen/moodle-theme_boost_union/README.md

 With these settings, you can add rich text content which will be shown on an offers page.

-##### Imprint
+##### Legal Notice

-With these settings, you can add rich text content which will be shown on the imprint page.
+With these settings, you can add rich text content which will be shown on the legal notice page.

 ##### Contact